-As well as having some great words to use in the first place, making great slogan tees comes down to observation and application of all parts of good typography: That means choosing the right font, font weight, character spacing, line height, use of caps, punctuation with an aim to get a balanced, clean design.
+As well as having some great words to use in the first place, making great slogan tees comes down to typography: That means choosing the right font, font weight, character spacing, line height, use of capital letters and stuff like that.
+The aim is to get a balanced, clean design.

 Choosing the right words